-The scheme will provide much needed affordable housing, allowing at least 2 families to come off the Housing register or for people to downsize freeing up larger accommodation.
+The scheme will provide much needed affordable housing, allowing at least 2 families to come off the Housing register.
 The high energy efficiency of the proposed new homes will help alleviate the financial and mental stresses of fuel poverty.
 The proposed scheme gives careful consideration to wider issues, it will provide private amenity space for prospective residents to help create an attractive area which would have a positive impact on health and wellbeing.